zalzyj/myProjects/8- Color Walk/readme.md

 Pseudocode:

-Algorithm: createInitArray(m,n)
+Algorithm: createInitArray(m,n,k)
 requires: m rows, n columns
-returns: an array that satisfy the conditions, arr[0,0]=0 and all other elements are 1-5
+returns: an array that satisfy the conditions, arr[0,0]=0 and all other elements are 1-k

 Algorithm: addGameboard(m,n)
 requires: m rows, n columns